Terry Todd

-Terry Todd (December 31, 1937 – July 7, 2018) was an American powerlifter, and Olympic weightlifter.
+Terence Todd (January 1, 1938 – July 7, 2018) was an American powerlifter, Olympic weightlifter, author, researcher, historian, and a strength and physical culture promoter.

 Todd was co-founder of the H.J.
-Lutcher Stark Center for Physical Culture and Sports, co-editor of Iron Game History: The Journal of Physical Culture, and creator and event director of the Arnold Strongman Classic.
+Lutcher Stark Center for Physical Culture and Sports, co-editor of Iron Game History: The Journal of Physical Culture, event director of the World's Strongest Man, and creator of the Arnold Strongman Classic.
 Todd also held a career as a journalist on the staff of Sports Illustrated magazine, as well as doing commentary for CBS, NBC, ESPN and National Public Radio.

-Education
+Early life and education

-Todd was on the varsity tennis team at Travis High School.
-Pursuing a doctorate degree, he was educated at the University of Texas, Austin and began weight training after high school to make his left arm as strong as his dominant tennis arm.
+Todd was born in Beaumont, Texas, and moved to Austin, Texas while in elementary school.
+Todd was on the tennis team at Travis High School and began weight training after graduating to make his left arm as strong as his dominant tennis arm.
+He played on the varsity tennis team at the University of Texas at Austin in his freshman and sophomore years and then quit the team to pursue weightlifting.
+He majored in English as an undergraduate and completed his doctoral degree in the history and philosophy of education in 1966.

 Athletic history

 Todd began as a weightlifter in 1956, and won the Junior Nationals in Olympic weightlifting in 1963.
 He then turned to powerlifting, and won the first two national championships in 1964 and in 1965 (the first official Senior Nationals) as a superheavyweight.
-At the 1965 Nationals, Todd became the first man to squat more than 700 lbs. in competition, by squatting 710 lbs. at a bodyweight of 335 lbs.

-His best official lifts were: a 720-pound squat, a 515-pound bench press, and a 742-pound deadlift.
+At 1964 AAU Powerlifting Tournament Of America, Todd became the first man to Deadlift 700 lb (317.5 kg) in a documented and official setting with irrefutable evidence, hence initiating the inaugural official world record deadlift at 710 lb (322 kg).
+At 1965 AAU Senior Nationals Todd raised the world record to 740 lb (336 kg).
+At 1966 AAU Senior Nationals Todd became the first man to Squat 700 lb (317.5 kg) in wraps.
+His best bench press was 477 lbs.
 Todd retired from competition in 1967.